RedisLabs/redislabs-docs/content/rs/release-notes/rs-6-0-12-january-2021.md

 #### Support for multiple passwords

-With Redis 6 and Redis Software 6 users, you can now enhance your security procedures by managing multiple passwords per user to allow seamless password rotation.
+For users of Redis 6 and RS 6.0 and above, you can now add more security to your password management by maintaining multiple passwords for a user to allow seamless password rotation.

-As of RS 6.0, Redis Software users can be assigned with data access permissions (Redis ACLs) and cluster administration permissions.
-Password rotation is especially helpful so that you can do a rolling update of the passwords in the clients that connect to the Redis databases.
+As of RS 6.0, you can assign specific data access permissions (Redis ACLs) and cluster administration permissions to users.
+Password rotation is especially helpful so that you can do a rolling update of the passwords in the application clients that connect to the Redis databases.

-Managing multiple passwords is currently supported [using the REST API only](https://docs.redislabs.com/latest/rs/administering/access-control/password-rotation/).
+In this version, you can only configure multiple passwords [using the REST API](https://docs.redislabs.com/latest/rs/administering/access-control/password-rotation/).

-#### Envoy to replace Nginx

-Starting version 6.0.12, Redis Software uses Envoy for its internal control plane communication (management layer) instead of nginx.

-Coming up in the next RS version, we'll use Envoy to enable encrypted mesh architecture for the communication of nodes in a cluster.

-Note: Envoy has no role in any data plane communication.

 #### Redis Modules dependencies management

-RedisGears GA and RedisAI GA require external dependencies to be fetched and managed by Redis Software.
+RedisGears GA and RedisAI GA require Redis Software to fetch and manage external dependencies.
 Modules declare dependencies at release time in their ramp file.

-These dependencies are installed by Redis Software when the module is added to the cluster.
-The master node downloads the required dependencies and prompt the other nodes to copy the dependencies from the master node.
-When all dependencies requirements are satisfied, the module completes.
-New nodes to the cluster install the dependencies also.
+In this version of RS, these dependencies are installed by Redis Software when the module is added to the cluster.
+The master node downloads the required dependencies and prompts the other nodes to copy the dependencies from the master node.
+When all dependency requirements are satisfied, the module installation is complete.
+New nodes to the cluster also automatically install the dependencies.

-#### Syncer automatic recovery from out-of-memory (preview mode)
+#### Syncer automatic recovery from out-of-memory (Preview mode)

-For Active-Active databases, we improved the syncer process behaviour when hitting an out of memory (OOM) state.
+For Active-Active databases, the syncer process gracefully recovers from an out of memory (OOM) state.

 Although Active-Active synchronization is bi-directional, in each direction we can define a source instance and a destination instance.
 When a destination instance (that is, the instance running the syncer process) gets OOM, the syncer process attempts to automatically recover the data synchronization when memory becomes available.

 This is a configurable option and currently under preview mode.
 This behavior will be GA and set as default in the next RS version.

-Note: This capability is not supported with Replica Of.

 ### Redis modules